structured-query-language/structured-query-language.github.io/whats-eating-up-your-snowflake-warehouse-part-2.md

 # What’s eating up your Snowflake Virtual Warehouse - Part II

 Managing Virtual Warehouses in Snowflake can be tricky.
-Most queries will become slower as the data in your Warehouse grows.
+Most queries will become slower as the data grows.
 However they should not get worse by a large magnitude.
 Queries that gte executed multiple times, and are becoming slower at a rapid pace usually eat up the Warehouse.
 To address this, you need to first identify queries that are getting worse over a short period of time.

 ## query_hash and query_parameterized_hash in Snowflake query_history
 To identify such queries you can use the newly released `query_hash` and `query_parameterized_hash` in Snowflake.
 Snowflake produces a unique hash for each query.
 The `query_hash` column contains a hash value that is computed, based on the canonicalized text of the SQL statement.
 Repeated queries that have exactly the same query text have the same `query_hash` values.
 Whereas, `query_parameterized_hash` contains a hash value that is computed based on the parameterized query, which means the version of the query after literals are parameterized.
 For e.g., the following two queries will produce the same `query_parameterized_hash`